Loading…

 That said, this alternate material is not yet significant enough, especially in the theatrical sphere, to fully displace the dominant notion of a hero for the overall audience, leading to the retention of our traditional male heroes as the “most loved” ones.

-Indian Cinema Celebrities Society & Culture Ormax Stars India Loves Women
+Indian Cinema Celebrities Society & Culture Ormax Stars India Loves Gender

 Share this Insight